mvolkmann/blog/src/prolog.md

 "The string type and its double quoted syntax" %} section 5.2.3 discusses the pros and cons of the string options.

-To get the length of a double-quoted string, use the `length` function.
+Since a double-quoted string becomes a list of character atoms, its length can be obtained using the `length` predicate.
 For example:

 ```prolog